manorrock/azure-examples/README.md

 ## Coming soon

-1. Deploy a Spring Boot appliction to Azure Spring Cloud
 1. Serve static content using Azure Blog Storage
 1. Scale your App Service plan manually
 1. Deploy an Java Azure Function
 1. Deploy WildFly on Azure App Service (using a Docker image)
 1. Deploy a Quarkus application on Azure App Service (JavaSE)
 1. Deploy a Quarkus GraalVM application on Azure App Service (Docker)
+1. Deploy a WildFly application to AKS